Code-Institute-Submissions/bad-day-fixer/README.md

 Site Owner Goal:

-1. The site owner would like to offer a welcoming website that keeps the users attention
+1. The site owner would like to offer a welcoming website that keeps the users attention.
-2. The site owner would like to create an engaging, interactive experience
+2. The site owner would like to create an engaging, interactive experience.
 3. The site owner would like users to send this websites to their friends when they have a bad day.
-3. The site owner would like to improve the users day
+3. The site owner would like to improve the users day.
 4. The site owner would like the user to click start after finishing to see the other paths.
 5. The site owner would like the site to be accessible from all devices.
 ----------